guillaumeblaquiere/bqToFtp/README.md

 # Overview
 BQ To Ftp allows to request data in BigQuery, to build a csv file and to send it to a FTP server.
+It could be useful when small piece of data in BigQuery have to be transferred on existing infrastructure or deliver to customers

 The process is the following:
  - The query is customized with the start and the end date.